AKUREYRI vs HÚSAVÍK WHALE WATCHING:

 Because Akureyri is a larger town with a wider tourism base, whale watching here fits naturally into a broader itinerary.
 It’s a great option if you’re already passing through the north, staying nearby, or traveling with children who might appreciate a shorter, less exposed boat trip.

-Akureyri whale watching is often about quiet moments: watching a humpback surface repeatedly in the fjord, listening to guides explain feeding behavior, and enjoying the landscape without feeling rushed
+Akureyri whale watching is often about quiet moments: watching a humpback surface repeatedly in the fjord, listening to guides explain feeding behavior, and enjoying the landscape without feeling rushed.

-Use code NIIICE when booking.
+You can use code NIIICE when booking.

 Húsavík is often called the whale watching capital of Iceland, and for good reason.
 Located on Skjálfandi Bay, it has a long history of whale watching and a strong identity built around marine life.